Find out if Peak Day Pricing is right for your business

 - Other energy incentive, energy reducing, peak hour or direct bidding programs

 Learn more about Event Days, alerts and how you can enroll your business risk-free:

 - Understand your rate.
-Your regular rates are discounted from May 1 to October 31.² On several Event Days each year, a surcharge is added to energy use between 2 p.m. to 6 p.m.
+Your regular rates are discounted from May 1 to October 31.* On nine to 15 Event Days each year, a surcharge is added to energy use between 2 p.m. and 6 p.m.